qrvey/partner-portal/docs/ui-docs/chart-builder/overview.md

 ![chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-builder/overview2.gif#thumbnail)

-### Page/Report Builder
+### Dashboard Builder
-Open Chart Builder from either <strong>Page</strong> or <strong>Report Builder</strong> by simply clicking on the <strong>Add Chart</strong> button in the toolbar.
+To open Chart Builder from <strong>Dashboard Builder</strong>, click on the <strong>Add Chart</strong> button in the toolbar.

 ![chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-builder/overview3.gif#thumbnail)

-When you access Chart Builder from either Page or Report Builder, you must first select the dataset you’ll be working with.
+When you access Chart Builder from Dashboard Builder, you must first select the dataset you’ll be working with.
 Keep in mind that you can only choose one dataset from the list of the datasets you have created.

 ![chart-builder](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-builder/overview4.png#thumbnail)